Skip to content

 modelsOwnedBy: "SDSC"

-# Multiple backendRefs do round-robin
+# Multiple backendRefs do round-robin; must add BackendTrafficPolicy for failover

 - matches: